-Big and bold in the manner only Retro jewelry can be, the craftsmanship is fine and the piece substantial in both weight and presence.
+Big and bold in the manner only Retro jewelry can be, the craftsmanship is fine and the piece is substantial in weight and presence.

 Start with a double feature of two old European cut diamonds (.65 and .50 carats ) and add a transitional cut diamond (.50 carats).

-Vivacious color speaks volumes with top and bottom borders of twenty channel set natural rubies.
+Vivacious color speaks volumes with the top and bottom borders of twenty channel set natural rubies.
 Eight more accent the middle and flank the larger diamonds.
 In all, the non-heat treated natural rubies share a weight of 1.30 carats

 More so, thirty transitional and single cut diamonds encrust the face of the ring bringing the grand total to 2.15 carats (I-J color; SI1 clarity) of glistening dew on the red rose.